ZleedApp/.github/profile/README.md

 ## Licenses

-Most of our stuff is GPL-3.0 licensed, except our brand assest which are ARR.
+Most of our stuff is GPL-3.0 licensed, except our brand assets which are All Rights Reserved.